PacketFabric/terraform-provider-packetfabric/docs/resources/packetfabric_cs_azure_dedicated_connection.md

 # packetfabric_cs_azure_dedicated_connection (Resource)

-A port located in an Azure cloud on-ramp facility, which will be connected to the AWS network via cross connect.
+This is a port located in a Microsoft Azure cloud on-ramp facility, which will be connected to the Azure network via cross connect.
 For more information, see [Cloud Connections in the PacketFabric documentation](https://docs.packetfabric.com/cloud/).

 ## Example Usage